Conformal Prediction Intervals with Temporal Dependence

 \section{Conclusions}

-This paper introduces \methodname, the first prediction interval algorithm that can improve longitudinal coverage while maintaining strict cross-sectional coverage guarantee, in the task of time-series forecasting with a cross-section.
+This paper introduces \methodname, a simple algorithm for constructing prediction intervals for the task of time series forecasting with a cross-section. \methodname is the first algorithm that can improve longitudinal coverage while maintaining strict cross-sectional coverage guarantee.
 Being a conformal prediction method, the cross-sectional validity comes from the empirical distribution of nonconformity scores on the calibration set.
-To construct prediction intervals for $Y_{N+1,t+1}$, we propose \methodMAD, which leverages only the temporal information for the time-series of interest ($\TS_{N+1}$), and \methodRat, which exemplifies how to use the entire calibration set to improve temporal coverage.
+To construct prediction intervals for $Y_{N+1,t+1}$, we propose \methodMAD, which leverages only the temporal information for the time series of interest ($\TS_{N+1}$), and \methodRat, which exemplifies how to use the entire calibration set to improve temporal coverage.
 Our experiments confirm that both \methodMAD and \methodRat significantly outperform state-of-the-art baselines by a wide margin.
 Moreover, \methodname could easily be applied to any model and data distribution.
-We hope \methodname will inspire future research in uncertainty quantification in time-series forecasting with a cross-section.
+We hope \methodname will inspire future research in uncertainty quantification in time series forecasting with a cross-section.